kadesh2501/archlinux/README.md

 Reboot.

-After Reboot Clone this Repo and run whichever script for the GPU you require.
+After Reboot Clone this Repo and run setup.sh (it will attempt to work out what GPU drivers to install)

-- setup.sh will do the base install with KDE (using SDDM for login), GameScope, vkBasalt, MangoHUD, fuse2 and Steam
+- setup.sh will do the base install and run the following scripts as well:
-- hyprland.sh will install hyprland and required pre-reqs for my theme
+- kde.sh (KDE (using SDDM for login))
+- steam.sh (obvious)
+- game-utils.sh (GameScope, vkBasalt, MangoHUD)
-- flatpak.sh will install flatpak
+- flatpak.sh (will install flatpak)
-- flatpaks.sh will install my personal selection of flatpaks
+- flatpaks.sh (will install my personal selection of flatpaks)
+- pipewire.sh (will install pipewire and pavucontrol)

+Extra Scripts:
+- hyprland.sh (will install hyprland and required pre-reqs for my theme)
-- obs.sh will install OBS
+- obs.sh (will install OBS)
-- focusritescarlet.sh will enable the kernel module for Focusrite Scarlet 4i4
+- focusritescarlet.sh (will enable the kernel module for Focusrite Scarlet 4i4)
-- stablediffusion.sh will setup stablediffusion for AMD users (NVIDIA people please follow their guide instead)
+- stablediffusion.sh (will setup stablediffusion for AMD users (NVIDIA people please follow their guide instead))
+- emualtors.sh (will install emuDeck)

 # TODO
 | Thing                                 | Fixed   |